Bail & Bail Bond Hearing

 At a bond hearing a judge will determine whether the:

 - Bond should be lowered, or

 Scheduling a bond hearing requires that the hearing must be scheduled before the correct judge.
 The Judge assigned for First Appearance is rarely the same Judge that will be assigned for the entirety of the case.
 In addition, different Judges have different rules and policies for setting a bond hearing.
 Some simply allow you to call their Judicial Assistant and schedule a hearing at the first available date.
-Others require you to file a motion, copy the State and then allow the State a certain number of days to respond.
-If the State opposes the bond you request, some Judges will allow you to then set the matter for a hearing and others will then make a decision without the benefit of a hearing, but solely based on the written motion.
+While others require you to file a motion, copy the State and then allow the State a certain number of days to respond.
+If the State opposes the bond you request, some Judges will allow you to then set the matter for a hearing.
+On the other hand, other Judges will even make a decision without the benefit of a hearing, but solely based on the written motion.
 If the motion is denied or ordered in an amount not acceptable, then a defendant’s attorney can call and schedule a hearing for review and reconsideration.
-It is for these reasons, among others, that an experienced, knowledgeable and appropriately aggressive criminal defense attorney be brought on to handle your bond needs.
+It is for these reasons, among others, that an experienced, knowledgeable and appropriately aggressive criminal defense attorney should be brought on to handle your bond needs.

 When a Bond Hearing Attorney from our Firm requests a Judge to lower the bond, the Judge will consider the following information, which we will need to be prepared and knowledgeable to address:

 - The nature of the crimes